 3. Bats Island

-At Bat Island one can also enjoy the day off as there are many boatman who link themselves off the Vasco City.
+At Bat Island, one can also enjoy the day off as there are many boatmen who link themselves off the Vasco City.
 You can hire a vessel from them to sail it yourself or you can even ask them for the drop at the island while making an arrangement with the boatman to pick you up the next day.
-You may need to carry your own tent if you are planning the overnight stay at the island.
+You may need to carry your own tent if you are planning an overnight stay at the island.

 4. Goa State Museum